chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 The Chef Automate application is a ServiceNow certified scoped application available from the ServiceNow store.
 It integrates with the Chef Automate infrastructure and compliance functionality.

-The [Chef Automate server](https://www.chef.io/automate/) provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
-This server sends HTTPS JSON data feeds to the Chef Automate application in a ServiceNow instance to create and update the _ServiceNow CMDB_ tables.
+The [Chef Automate](https://www.chef.io/automate/) provides a full suite of enterprise capabilities for workflow, node visibility, and compliance.
+The Chef Automate server sends HTTPS JSON data feeds to the Chef Automate application in a ServiceNow instance to create and update the _ServiceNow CMDB_ tables, the application client run and compliance report tables.

 {{< figure src="/images/automate/snow_integration_dataflow_diagram.png" alt="Data Flow Diagram">}}

 ### Prerequisites

 - The ServiceNow instance must be publicly reachable on https port 443.
 - [Chef Automate Server](https://docs.chef.io/chef_automate.html).
 - ServiceNow package - System Import Sets `com.glide.system_import_set`, min version 1.0.0.
 - ServiceNow package - Configuration Management (CMDB) 1.1.